Water authorities send equipment to Ukraine

 The ministry asked whether the 21 water boards could help, to which they responded affirmatively.
 The Ministry of Foreign Affairs is organizing and coordinating the emergency aid on behalf of the Netherlands, with the equipment offered playing an important role.

-Rogier van der Sande, chairman of the Union of Water Authorities: “As Dutch water managers, we are contributing to the emergency relief efforts for this major disaster.
-Not only in the short term with equipment, but also in the long term with our (international) knowledge and expertise in the field of water management.
-The Dutch Water Authorities can offer this together with all other Dutch water partners.
+Rogier van der Sande, Chair of Dutch Water Authorities: “As Dutch water authorities, we are doing our part to provide emergency aid in response to this major disaster.
+Not only in the short term by providing equipment, but potentially also in the long term by offering our (international) knowledge and expertise in the field of water management.
+The Dutch Water Authorities, together with all other Dutch water partners, are able to provide this support.”

 Destroyed Kachovka dam